

 We conduct world-class research and teaching to improve health through the science of sleep.

-FHMRI: Sleep Health (formerly Adelaide Institute for Sleep Health, AISH) is conducting world-leading transdisciplinary research to advance knowledge of sleep, sleep disorders and develop new treatments to improve sleep.
+Flinder's FHMRI Sleep Health team and the Adelaide Institute for Sleep Health (AISH) clinic are conducting world-leading transdisciplinary research to advance knowledge of sleep, sleep disorders and develop new treatments to improve sleep.

 We are ideally placed to design and translate novel and practical diagnostic and treatment including new personalised approaches to improve sleep in the lives of people who suffer from sleep disorders, including the two most common disorders insomnia and sleep apnea.